KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-SingleStock by balassy](https://github.com/balassy/MMM-SingleStock)

-1. `node.js.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. Typo - Found 'Magic Mirror' in file `MMM-SingleStock.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `MMM-SingleStock.js`: Replace it with `MagicMirror²`.
-3. Recommendation - Found 'XMLHttpRequest' in file `MMM-SingleStock.js`: Replace it with built-in fetch.
+2. Recommendation - Found 'XMLHttpRequest' in file `MMM-SingleStock.js`: Replace it with built-in fetch.

 ## [MMM-Skola24 by retroflex](https://github.com/retroflex/MMM-Skola24)